KatherineMichel/church-website-and-marketing-on-a-budget/new_marketing_strategy.md

 The new marketing strategy would incorporate both traditional and modern methods in order to fit with changing lifestyles, and to reach the most people possible, perhaps even beyond city boundaries.

+#### "How might we"

+Members of the Nurture, Outreach, Witness (NOW) Committee would begin to collaborate on a new church marketing plan.
+In preparation for their group work, I provided the NOW Committee with an example plan, a [Marketing Plan Worksheet](http://s3.amazonaws.com/Website_Properties_UGC/market-your-church/documents/UMCOM_YOUR_MARKETING_PLAN_WORKSHEET.PDF), and a ["Tactics" List](http://s3.amazonaws.com/Website_Properties_UGC/market-your-church/documents/STEP_4_IMPLEMENTATION_HOMEWORK.PDF) taken from the [United Methodist Communications](http://www.umcom.org) [Marketing Audit](http://www.umcom.org/learn/market-your-church-getting-started).

+See [New Marketing Strategy](new_marketing_strategy.md) for the finished result.
+See [Research Sprint](research_sprint.md) for more information about the Nurture Outreach Witness (NOW) Committee's involvement.

 ## Example Budget and Plan

 The Facebook advertisement program defaults to $50 spend for 1 week, advertising to both genders, ages 18 to 65+.